ifeanyinwanegbo/tech-portfolio/README.md

 **Analytics Engineering – Supply Chain Cost Optimization (Python)**

-Designed and implemented an operations analytics model that determines optimal shipment quantities from two factories to three customer regions by minimizing total logistics and production cost under real-world constraints.
-The model enforces exact demand fulfillment, factory capacity limits, non-negative flows, and nonlinear production cost functions, and solves the constrained optimization using SciPy’s SLSQP algorithm.
+Designed and implemented an operations analytics model to determine optimal shipment quantities from two factories to three customer regions.
+The model minimizes total logistics and production cost under real-world constraints, enforcing exact demand fulfillment, factory capacity limits, non-negative flows, and nonlinear production cost functions using SciPy’s SLSQP algorithm.

 ### What this project does
 - Models a two-factory, three-customer supply network with capacity-constrained production